garrandall/popular-music-data/tracks/trouble-iggy-azalea-jennifer-hudson.md

 Opposites attract, I guess this it that
 Good girl, bad guy what a perfect match
-And if we (ooo), you gon' want to pay back tithes 'Cause when you finish you gon' feel like you was baptized See baby now you fiendin' for a test drive
+And if we (oo), you gon' want to pay back tithes 'Cause when you finish you gon' feel like you was baptized See baby now you fiendin' for a test drive
 'Cause you don't wanna lose your ride to the next guy